CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 When the player catches an "Extra Ball" bonus, a new ball will start bumping around.
 It will disappear when it drops below the paddle

-- In the Bonus:
+- In the bonus:
-  - In "If touching paddle" add (before deleting the clone):
+  - in "If touching paddle" add (before deleting the clone):
     - if bonus = 3 then
       - broadcast "Bonus Extra Ball"
 - In the Ball:
-  - Create a new costume with a ball with a different color
+  - create a new costume with a ball with a different color
-  - Wait for the "Bonus Extra Ball" message
+  - wait for the "Bonus Extra Ball" message
-    - If the costume is 1 (otherwise the clones are also cloned...)
+    - if the costume is 1 (otherwise the clones are also cloned...)
       - create clone of itself
-  - When it starts as a clone
+  - when it starts as a clone
-    - Switch to the "Extra" costume
+    - switch to the "Extra" costume
     - run the "Reset position" block
-  - Create a "Bounce" block
+  - create a "Bounce" block
-  - Move the "forever" loop in "when starting" to the "Bounce" Block and add the "Bounce" command at the end of the forever loop.
+  - move the "forever" loop in "when starting" to the "Bounce" block and add the "Bounce" command at the end of the forever loop.
-  - Add the Bounce command at the end of "When I start as a clone"
+  - add the bounce command at the end of "When I start as a clone"
-  - When checking if the position of the ball is below of the Paddel:
+  - when checking if the position of the ball is below of the paddle:
     - If costume = 1
       - reduce the number of balls and reset the position (as it was before)
     - Else